Ace-Interview-Prep/jenga/README.md

 This pseudo-looking `func` is actually the function `renderFullRouteBE` from Jenga.Common.HasJengaConfig and it guarantees that we are properly building a link, such as a one-time-password (OTP) link.

-You might notice that we `asksM` twice but it returns two different types.
+You might notice that we use `asksM` twice but it returns two different types.
 This is ultimately possible because the compiler knows what type that value *must* be.
 For example, renderBackendRoute is a function we call here which expects a `FullRouteEncoder` and a `URI`, so even if we didn't explicitly label them, the compiler would know how to handle this code. `asksM` provides a simple way to use the environment and even build Jenga-based libraries that can be used by the community to perform generic functions like authentication or emailing.

 In practice, our generalizing of config operates through a newtype like this: